abhisheklalwani/Online-Book-Store-Pygmy.com-V2.0/README.md

 4. Define the ip and ports of order, catalog and front end server by editing the `env.cfg` file.
 Change the port IDs of the servers as pleased.
 Also provide the path of the pem file.
 Instructions to change the file is specified in the same.
 5. Now, on your local machine, run the `runme.sh` file which deploy all the dockers and then trigger the client.py for starting the traffic.
 USAGE: `. ./runme.sh`.
 6. You can observe the results of this run in different log files that should be accumulated under the folder `logs`. `client.log` in the main folder will contain the logs of `client.py` script.

+### To simute and check fault tolerance of the system

+1. Execute the shell script `simulate_fault_tolerance.sh` using the command `. ./simulate_fault_tolerance.sh`.
+2. Check the the log file `test_server_recovery.log` to check if the system was able to recover from the crash of catalogA server.